Red Curry Shrimp Stir-Fry

 - Ghee or grassfed butter - 1 1/2 Tbsp

 - Shrimp - Defrost, rinse and pat dry.
 Season with some salt and pepper.

-- Green onions / Onions / Bell peppers / Eggplant - Prep as directed.
+- Onions / Bell peppers / Eggplant - Prep as directed.
 (Can be done up to 3 days ahead)

-- Cauliflower rice - Double if making tomorrow’s dinner.
-Pulse florets in a food processor until broken up into ‘rice’-sized bits.
+- Cauliflower - Pulse florets in a food processor until broken up into ‘rice’-sized bits.
 Cook rice in one of two ways: 1) Microwave for 4 to 5 minutes and then fold in butter.
 Season with salt and pepper; or 2) Heat a pan over medium-high heat and add butter.
 Saute cauliflower in heated butter for ~5 minutes, until tender but still crunchy.
 Season to taste with salt and pepper.
 Watch this video for the full how-to on cauliflower rice.
-(Can be done up to 3 days ahead)
+(Can be done up to 3 days ahead).

-- Make stir-fry sauce - Mix together red curry paste, fish sauce, brown sugar, chicken stock, and cornstarch.
+- Make stir-fry sauce - Mix together red curry paste, fish sauce, maple syrup, chicken stock, and arrowroot powder.

 - Heat wok over medium-high heat.
 Add first part of cooking oil and then shrimp to heated oil.
 Saute until the outside is bright pink, 3 to 4 minutes.
 Remove from wok and set aside.

 - Return wok to heat and add second part of cooking oil.
-Add both types of onions to heated oil with a sprinkle of salt.
+Add onions to heated oil with a sprinkle of salt.
 Saute until softened, 2 to 3 minutes.

 - Add in eggplant and saute for another 3 to 4 minutes.

 - Next, add peppers and saute for another 2 minutes.